pas-csc/website/_posts/2020-01-28-david-wolf.md

 **David Robert Wolf *(January 1, 1965 - December 21, 2019)* was a lifelong Pasadenan, a visionary architect and urbanist, and a dear friend to many of us at Pasadena CSC.
 We grieve his loss, remember his life, and invite you to share in his vision of connection.**

-As we look to [renewal](https://www.pasadenacsc.org/blog/2019-12-30-renewal2020/) in the last year of this decade, we also look to the past for guidance.
+As we look to [renewal](https://www.pasadenacsc.org/blog/2019-12-30-renewal2020/) in the first year of this decade, we also look to the past for guidance.
 Patterns of change tend to echo through time, and one of David’s gifts was the ability to see those patterns and make them visible to others.

 David and his vision will forever be a part of Pasadena, and we now look to his life as we nurture and carry his vision forward.